ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 **Note:** replace `root=/dev/sda3` by yours root partiton using `vim`

 Congratulations!
 You are done.
 If you kernel were set correctly and you have necessary firmware you could reboot now to yours new `LFS with pacman system`.
-Enjoy funny penguines while booting which represent amount of you PCs CPU cores.
+Enjoy funny penguines while booting which represent amount of you PC CPU cores.